 Sofia Scarlat

 My name is Sofia.
 I tend to feel a personal responsibility for the human condition, and in this sense I like the following words from Manlio Argueta: “Hope nourishes us.
 Not the hope of fools.
 The other kind.
 Hope when everything is clear.
 Awareness.”I am originally from Romania and find myself a Stanford University graduate in the class of 2024, where I wrote my thesis on the role that emerging technologies can play in decentralizing traditional, vertical power structures (like a gov.), particularly in conflict-affected areas.
 The title of the school matters less to me than the people I learned with there, who I continue to build with today.
-To the devastation of my academic advisor, I would leave Stanford for weeks during every single quarter to Be in The World.*To Be in The World during undergrad meant doing disarmament, mediation, reconstruction and peace-building work in war and conflict areas.
-For entities with varying degrees of power, from the United Nations organization to formalized groups of international human rights lawyers to informal victim groups in the very communities I worked in, I personally led fact-finding operations on mass atrocities, collected unreported victim testimonies for prosecution, drew up plans for physical and social infrastructure reconstruction, carried out disarmament procedures.
+To the devastation of my academic advisor, I had a tendency to leave Stanford for entire weeks during every single quarter to Be in The World.*To Be in The World during undergrad meant doing disarmament, mediation, reconstruction and peace-building work in war and conflict areas.
+For entities with varying degrees of power, from the United Nations organization to formalized groups of international human rights lawyers to informal victim groups in the very communities I worked in, I led fact-finding operations on mass atrocities, collected unreported victim testimonies for prosecution, drew up plans for physical and social infrastructure reconstruction, carried out disarmament procedures.
 I am experienced in mediation between groups, including victim-perpetrator dynamics.This I have learned through varying operations in Kenya, Ethiopia, Sudan, Libya, Rwanda, Ukraine, Peru, Venezuela, where I traveled alone and made many friends.
-I was one of the only foreigners inside Tigray/Amhara region after the war ended in 2022.
+I was one of the few foreigners inside Tigray/Amhara region after the war ended in 2022.
 I did my work, but never strayed from the real life that was unfolding and continuing around me in those places: I've stopped to join dance circles on the side of an Axum highway, have done "Young Hearts Break Free" in a village karaoke bar with locals, spent time with everyone, sculptors and grocery store clerks and engineers and public servants in languages from Swahili to Google-Translated-Nepalese, shared a chocolate milkshake with a former gang leader in the informal settlements of Nairobi.
 I like earnest, unconventional adventures.I have led changes to international conflict-related policies, including the European Union's Children Trapped in Armed Conflict Act.
-I've built impact evaluations for cash transfer assistance interventions for the World Bank.
-At age 19, I was the sole speechwriter for the Prime Minister of Iceland, writing her communication to heads of state and government across the globe.
+I've assisted with building impact evaluations for cash transfer assistance interventions for the World Bank.
+At age 19, I was a speechwriter for the Prime Minister of Iceland, writing her communication to heads of state and government across the globe.
 Aged 20, I was invited to speak before the UN and member states on the gendered impacts of technology in war areas (at CSW67).Prince William personally handed me an award for the above mentioned work.
 On stage, shaking his hand in front of press and other royalty from across the globe, I asked him if he liked AC/DC (he had walked up on stage to Thunderstruck).
 He answered "no."I feel courageous as a sleepwalker who simply goes.
 If there are things I feel I must know or see, I will spend the next few hours of that day making a plan to be executed the next day.
 I learn and adapt with adrenaline, without hesitation.
 At the end of freshman year of high school, I decided overnight I needed to drop out, then spent the next 3 years building Romania's largest social impact organization.
 If something does not exist, I will make it.
 Finding myself in Kenya during the emergence of the 2024 Finance Bill protests and subsequent abductions, I picked up my camera, bought several SD cards that I later hid in various parts of my home and clothing, and began to interview the abducted protesters who managed to return home.Today, I am 22 and live in New York City, soon plan to be in Mali, partly because I love desert blues.
 I box and can fly a plane, but cannot drive a car.
 I read a book a day on average and have the greatest family in the world.
 They read too.
 Every time I start a new book, I write down on its cover the place and context I am in when I begin it.
 On "The Years" by Annie Ernaux, read in June 2023, I wrote "I have never been happier than I am today, at 3am, at this cafe in Paris with Carmen [my best friend on all levels of reality].
 Life is beautiful.
 Wait for it."I speak Romanian, English, Swahili, French, Latin, Russian, in this order of fluency.
 Write to me in them, say hello.There's more about me I am forgetting.
 Identity is not progressive or an isolated system.

-You can read my diary here, as well as my blog entires and unanswered questions.You can see below what I am currently working on.You can find my reading list here.You can email me at [email protected].
+You can read my diary here, as well as my blog entires and unanswered questions.You can see below what I am currently working on.You can find my reading list here.My X account is @sofia_scarlat.You can email me at [email protected].